wellcomecollection/catalogue-pipeline/pipeline/relation_embedder/path_concatenator/README.md

 goes on to embellish the paths of its children with that new path.
 Updating the child paths with the current record's path _before_ updating the current record's path would result in the child records having incomplete paths.

-### Shortcuts

-If the path of a parent does not contain `/`, step 3, above, can be skipped.
-If the path of the current record at step 4, above does not contain `/`, skip to step 7.

 ## Scale

 This is expected to run only on...